danieloluwadare/mvpmatch-vending-machine-service/README.md

 - Once an Order exception is thrown when a user tries to buy a product a refund of the user deposit amount should be returned as change

 ### Starting the project

+- Run <code>gradle clean build</code> to build jar file
-Run <code>docker-compose up --build</code> to build service and start it on port 5000
+- Run <code>docker-compose up --build</code> to build service and start it on port 5000